 Cat Follows You Around the House

-This is quite an easy sign to spot.
-If your cat is nervous about something. such as someone hovering around the house, it will stay close to you.
-This is to get your protection, but to also ensure you’re safe too.
+If your cat is nervous about something, such as someone hovering around the perimeter of the house, it will stay close to you.
+This is to get your protection but also to ensure that you remain safe.

 Cat Hisses or Bares its Teeth

 If this is unusual behavior in your mild-mannered cat, something could be wrong.
 Cats will usually only become aggressive if threatened, and hissing is a way for a cat to scare off its opponent.
 If a cat doesn’t trust another person or dog that has got too close to its owner, this will be a natural reaction to eliminate the danger.

 Cat Gets a Case of The ‘Zoomies’